fred-brenner/InfernoSaber---BeatSaber-Automapper/Readme.md

 The inference usage is simplified with the included app in branch 'main_app'.
 The AI models will be automatically downloaded during runtime from [Hugging Face](https://huggingface.co/BierHerr/InfernoSaber), if not yet available.

 You can also train your own models on your favorite maps and difficulty.
-This can only be done locally with cloning the repo and using GPU (one better consumer GPU is enough) A guide to train the 4 models is included in the repo: 'How_to_Train_InfernoSaber.docx'
+This can only be done locally with cloning the repo and using GPU (one better consumer GPU is enough) A guide to train the 4 models is included in the repo: [How to - Linux install for training and app](How%20to%20-%20Linux%20install%20for%20training%20and%20app.md)

 Extract maps from Beatsaber/Bsaber to feed them into AI models.
 Map versions with custom modded data (values out of normal boundaries) are excluded, so that the data is as smooth as possible.